NEBRASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How Do I Obtain Nebraska Vital Records?

-To obtain vital records in Nebraska, the requester will need to provide adequate details, relevant identity documents, as well as payment for the search and copying fees.
+To obtain vital records in Nebraska, the requester will need to provide adequate details and relevant identity documents, as well as payment for the search, valid identification, and copying fees.
 The requester must submit these to the Office of Vital Records along with the application form.

 A certified copy of a vital record is issued by the Nebraska DHHS to qualified applicants.
 Certified copies are viewed as official documents and provided on multi-colored security paper with an official government seal.
 Informational copies are notifications that are not considered official documents.